Beyene Merid: Biography

 Son of Dejazmatch Merid.
 Dejazmatch Beyenne Merid married Leult Romanework, the daughter of Haile Selassie.
 He spent most of his career as the Shum of Bale.
 By 1935, he had also established himself as the Shum of Gamu-Gofa.

 During the Second Italo-Ethiopian War, Dejazmach Beyenne Merid commanded the Army of Bale and fought on the "southern front" against Italian forces based in Italian Somaliland.
 Before the Battle of Genale Doria, Beyenne Merid and the 4,000 strong Army of Bale advanced down the Shebelle River with the intention of invading central Italian Somaliland.
-Beyene Merid and his army was able to move forward quickly due to the good terrain along the Shebelle River.
+Beyene Merid and his army was able to move forward quickly due to the smooth terrain along the Shebelle River.
 In November, advancing elements of Beyenne Merid's force clashed with about 1,000 dubats of the pro-Italian Olol Diinle.
 Both sides withdrew from the battlefield in the end, but Beyene Merid had been seriously wounded.
 Its commander stricken, the Army of Bale retired from battle.
 Olol Dinle managed to complete the main objective of his mission which was to immobilise Beine Merid.

 During the Italian occupation, Beyenne Merid fought as an Arbegna.
 On 24 February 1937, he and his forces joined up with Ras Desta Damtew and his forces.
 On the same day, he and Desta Damtew were captured by the Italians.
 They were then immediately executed.